textpattern/textpattern.github.io/.github/ISSUE_TEMPLATE/propose-new-page.md

 ---
-name: Propose new page
+name: New page
-about: Suggest a new page to be added to the docs
+about: Use this template to start a new dedicated issue for a new docs page
 title: 'proposed: '
 labels: ''
 assignees: ''